 3. The Demon House of Indiana

-.
+Evil children are a familiar trope in horror movies.
 But finding possessed tykes in a police report is far more rare.
 The trouble started when Latoya Ammons and her children moved into a rented home in Gary, Indiana in November 2011.
 Paranormal encounters followed suit; there were ghostly shadows, phantom dog barks, physical attacks by invisible beings, and a mysterious oil that seemed to drip off furniture.
 Then, in April 2012, a demonic force attacked Latoya’s seven-year-old son during a visit with a family physician.
 After being thrown across the room, the boy—in front of nurses, social workers, and paramedics who all reported seeing the same thing—glided backwards up a wall while growling and gurgling.

 Even Charles Austin, a police captain and a skeptic, called the home’s basement “a portal to hell” after investigating the case.
 Photos he took of the house disappeared from his phone, a threatening voice yelled “You outta here” through his AM/FM radio, and the driver’s seat in his car started moving backwards and forwards by itself while he stood outside the vehicle.
 After a series of blessings and exorcisms, Latoya Ammons and her family left the house.
 In 2014, famed ghost hunter Zac Bagans purchased the cursed property—only to knock it down after paranormal activity became too intense.